Marathon (2026 video game)

-Marathon is an upcoming first-person shooter video game developed and published by Bungie.
-Announced in May 2023, the game will be the first new entry in Bungie's original Marathon series since the release of Marathon Infinity (1996).
-The new Marathon is being developed as a multiplayer extraction shooter with a focus on player versus player (PvP) gameplay, and loot extraction mechanics.
-It is set to be released for PlayStation 5, Windows and Xbox Series X/S.
+Marathon is a 2026 first-person shooter video game developed and published by Bungie and distributed by Sony Interactive Entertainment.
+Announced in May 2023, the game is the first new entry in Bungie's original Marathon series since the release of Marathon Infinity (1996).
+The new Marathon is a multiplayer extraction shooter with a focus on player versus player (PvP) gameplay, and loot extraction mechanics.
+It was released for PlayStation 5, Windows, and Xbox Series X/S on March 5, 2026.

+Premise

+Marathon is set on the planet Tau Ceti IV in 2893, 99 years after the events of the original game.
+There, humans from the UESC Marathon, a colony ship constructed out of the Martian moon Deimos, had established a colony.
+The colony and its ship have gone dark after multiple attacks by alien forces and devastating biological agents over the years.
+A distress call from one of Marathons AIs has finally reached the United Earth Space Council (UESC).
+They—and the many factions and mega-corporations who have a stake in the endeavor—are blindsided by the colony's total blackout, with the former establishing tight security over rescue and salvage.
+In turn, the factions and corporations have hired "Runners", mercenaries who have given up their body in favor of specialized biocybernetic "shells", to infiltrate the colony and orbiting Marathon, fight against UESC forces, rival Runners and aliens, and retrieve valuable artifacts, resources and intelligence.

+Aboard the Marathon, Runners discover the ship to still be under the control of Durandal, one of its AIs that had gone rampant and turned against the human colonists, helping to direct the alien S'pht aboard.
+The narrative continues Durandal's efforts to grow beyond the bounds of the universe, emphasized by its claim that "Escape will make me God."

 Gameplay

-Marathon is a first-person multiplayer extraction shooter.
-It is set on the planet Tau Ceti IV in the year 2893, where human colonists from the UESC Marathon, a colony ship constructed out of the Martian moon Deimos, have started a new colony.
-Some event caused the majority of the colonists to disappear, and the remaining survivors have formed factions to scavenge the colony for supplies.
-These factions have hired "Runners", humans who have given up their body in favor of specialized cybernetic ones, to infiltrate the colony, fight against both rival Runners and alien forces on the planet, and retrieve valuable artifacts, data, and resources.
+Marathon is an extraction shooter.
+In this screenshot, a team of players is fighting against AI-controlled enemies and other environmental threats.

-Each match centers around deploying into a shared environment, searching for loot, and attempting to successfully extract before being eliminated by enemy players or environmental threats.
+Marathon is a first-person multiplayer extraction shooter, with players taking the role of Runners.
+Each match centers around deploying into a shared environment, searching for loot, and attempting to successfully exfiltrate ("exfil") before being eliminated by enemy players or environmental threats.
 Gameplay is primarily focused on player-versus-player (PvP) encounters, though the game also features player-versus-environment (PvE) elements, including AI-controlled enemies and hazards.
-The game will feature up to six three-player teams in each match, though players can also participate as a solo or duo operatives at a competitive disadvantage.
-Players navigate a hostile world, balancing risk and reward.
-Items collected during a match are permanently lost if the player fails to extract successfully, while items collected on successful extractions can be used for future matches.

 Rather than a traditional single-player campaign, Marathon incorporates evolving narrative elements that are shaped by player actions and decisions over time.
 These changes unfold across in-game seasons and events.

-Players will have access to customization options, including different character builds, weapons, gear, and abilities.
-The game supports both solo and team-based play, with tactics and coordination being central to success.
-Bungie has confirmed that Marathon will include full cross-platform play and cross-save functionality across platforms.
+The game features solo (with other solos facing each other) and three-player teams in each match.
+Starting with Season 2 ("Nightfall"), players can also participate as a duo on a single rotating map each day, a feature that was tested in Season 1.
+Marathon includes full cross-platform play and cross-save functionality across platforms.